rlugojr/FSND-Log-Analysis-Project/README.md

         psql -d news -f "sql_views.sql"

 When the SQL script finishes creating the views, select statements will run to test each view.
+\*\*\* Note: ensure that your working directory contains the newsdata.sql file or add the full path to the psql command.

 2. From the terminal, run